smartfrog-org/smartfrog-org.github.io/index.md

 - Anderson, P., Goldsack, P. and Paterson, J. (2003).
 SmartFrog Meets LCFG: Autonomous Reconfiguration with Central Policy Control.
 In LISA (Vol. 3, pp. 213-222). <https://www.usenix.org/legacy/event/lisa03/tech/full_papers/anderson/anderson_html/>
 - Anderson, P., Beckett, G., Kavoussanakis, K., Mecheneau, G., Paterson, J. and Toft, P. (2003). large-scale system configuration with LCFG and SmartFrog.
 Technical report, The GridWeaver Project.
 [10.1.1.397.6064](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.397.6064)

 For a more general introduction to the benefits of declarative configuration management, see Paul Anderson's 2017 "Composition and Inheritance in Declarative Configuration Languages" talk at Microsoft Research, Cambridge.
-Paul details the history of configuration management and SmartFrog's role within it. <https://www.youtube.com/watch?v=iXo7DtFx-jM>.
+In his talk Paul details the history of configuration management and SmartFrog's role within it. <https://www.youtube.com/watch?v=iXo7DtFx-jM>.

 Following Hewlett Packard Enterprise's closure of its Security and Cloud Lab in Bristol during 2017, the company's ongoing support and development of the project was withdrawn.